Stocking Fetish

 The intensity of the modern interest tracks the history of the garment itself.

 - Silk stockings were long a luxury good, but the decisive shift came with synthetic fibre.
-DuPont unveiled nylon stockings at the 1939 New York World's Fair, and their commercial launch in May 1940 set off a wave of demand sometimes called "nylon fever," with millions of pairs sold in days.
+DuPont demonstrated its new nylon stocking at the 1939 New York World's Fair, famously showing off the fibre's strength.

-- Wartime requisition of nylon for parachutes and other materiel made stockings scarce; women improvised by painting seams up the backs of their legs, cementing the back seam as a charged signal of glamour and effort.
+- Wartime requisition of nylon for parachutes and other materiel then made stockings scarce; women improvised by painting seams up the backs of their legs, cementing the back seam as a charged signal of glamour and effort.

 - Mid-century pin-up art, Hollywood starlets and lingerie advertising entrenched the seamed stocking, garter belt and suspender as visual shorthand for intimacy and deliberate allure.
 As everyday tights and bare legs displaced stockings in ordinary wear, the stocking became a chosen, intentional garment, which for many heightened rather than diminished its erotic charge.